Language

 Relative to parent font-size.
 Useful for component-level sizing.
 Compounds when nested.

-Default browser font size is 16px — most websites use this as base
+Default browser font size is 16px — most sites use this as the base

-Use rem for typography and spacing — scales with user preferences
+Use rem for typography and spacing — it scales with user preferences

-Use em for component-level sizing — relative to parent element
+Use em for component sizing — it is relative to the parent element and compounds when nested

-Settings are saved automatically and shared across all conversion pages
+Settings are saved automatically and shared across the main page and every conversion pair

-All calculations run in your browser — no data sent to servers
+All calculations run in your browser — nothing is sent to a server

 Want to learn more?
 Read documentation →